 Drinking milk is not as popular beyond the US and Europe, and these regions are home to cows, goats, buffalo, and not zebras and camels.
 Most Asian and African people drink little to no milk.
 Lactose intolerance is higher in countries where dairy is consumed on a less frequent basis; in fact, in some Asian countries the prevalence of lactose intolerance reaches 100%!

 Which animal milk is the healthiest

-Goats milk formulas are said to good for babies because its easier to digest.
-However, cows milk formulas are still higher in folic acid and B12, but formulas are usually fortified with these vitamins anyway.
+For children,Goats milk formulas are said to good for babies because its easier to digest.
+However, cows milk formulas are still higher in folate and B12, but formulas in general are fortified with these vitamins.
 Goats milk formula can also be more tolerated by babies who are sensitive to dairy.
 It doesn’t contain the casein protein, alpha-S1, which is a problem for some with cows milk, and is gentler on the gut.

 There is a big difference between being lactose intolerant and being allergic to milk, so while goats milk has less lactose than dairy milk, people with milk allergies can still react to goats milk because cow and goat proteins are similar.
 Intolerance is usually characterized by gastrointestinal symptoms during milk metabolism stemming from the inability to break down the lactose, whereas an allergy is a histamine response to the proteins in the milk.